GeoHolz/tinyud/README.md

 ```
 - name : Service name
 - address : Service IP address or FQDN
-- check : Number of times the service is detected down before being nortified
+- check : Number of times the service is detected down before being notified

 ### To list all services :
 ```bash